-Develop a Building and/or Usage Plan for between at least 200 - 500 new affordable housing with key stakeholders (prior to the expiration of available BPAS Units).
+Develop a Building and/or Usage Plan for between at least 200 - 500 new affordable housing with key stakeholders (prior to the expiration of available BPAS Units)

-Actions Time Frame Person(s)/Departments Responsible Funding Notes Completion of 104 Units on College Road: Assist with communication and advocacy to help bring the project to completion Current, ongoing KWHA, City Manager, Building Department No funding necessary 3.2 Acres in Bahama Village: Expedite and oversee the RFP in time, if possible, to submit a funding proposal for the FHFC Set Aside.
-(Selection would be completed ideally by Fall 2021).
-Extend Site control to at least 50 years through a Referendum.
-Other sources include: Funding sources: FHFC (Set Aside), SAIL SHIP, RAD/HUD Begin Spring 2021, ongoing Plans for referendum immediate City Manager, Planning, Department, Planning Committee, BVRAC Estimated \$30 million per 100 units. \$630K from Trust Fund and \$2 million from Land Authority can be used as leverage 3.
-New Housing Developments: Identify locations and develop plans for affordable rental and home ownership and amend codes and LDRs as necessary.
+Actions Time Frame Person(s)/Departments Responsible Funding Notes 1.
+Completion of 104 Units on College Road: Assist with communication Current, KWHA, City Manager, No funding and advocacy to help bring the project to completion ongoing Building Department necessary 2.
+3.2 Acres in Bahama Village: Expedite and oversee the RFP with the goal Begin City Manager, Planning, Estimated \$30 of selection to enable the application for the 2022 April FHFC Set Aside.
+Spring Department, Planning million per 100 (Ideally, Fall 2021).
+Extend Site control to at least 50 years through a 2021, Committee, BVRAC units.
+Funding Referendum. ongoing sources: FHFC (Set Aside), SAIL SHIP, RAD/HUD \$630K from Trust Fund and \$2 million from Land Authority can be used as leverage 3.
+New Housing Developments: Identify locations and develop plans for Decisions KWHA, Planning, Funds will depend affordable rental and home ownership and amend codes and LDRs as by Spring Engineering, Housing on the scope of the necessary.
 Prioritize these new developments based on new flood maps.
-Note: BPAS units should be prioritized for shovel ready projects.
-Explore the following options: Decisions by Fall 2022, building ongoing KWHA, Planning, Engineering, Housing Director (when hired), Planning Committee, and other Community Partners Funds will depend on the scope of the projects.
-Sources used for the 3.2 acres from the fed and state apply.
+2022, Director (when hired), projects.
+Sources Note: BPAS units should be prioritized for shovel ready projects.
+Explore building Planning Committee, used for the 3.2 the following options: ongoing and other Community acres from the fed Partners and state apply.